zontasticality/ar-ontology/data/First Order Logic.md

 type: structure
 ---

-A **First Order Logic** (FOL) is a [[is-broadly:formal logic]] that builds on [[is-a:propositional logic]] (PL) in the sense that it is essentially propositional logic but with the additions of [[part:Predicate|Predicates]] and [[part:Quantifier|Quantifiers]].
+A **First Order Logic** (FOL) is a [[is-broadly:formal logic]] that builds on [[is-a:propositional logic]] (PL) in the sense that it is essentially propositional logic but with the additions of [[part:Predicate|predicates]] and [[part:Quantifier|quantifiers]].
 FOL collectively is an umbrella term for many theories such as Integer Arithmetic, Real Arithmetic, Bit-Vector, Array, and Set Theory.
 First Order Logic is generally assumed to be classical (i.e. assumes principles like the [[mention:law of the excluded middle]]), and is thus equivalent to the [[equivalent:classic dependently typed lambda calculus]] via the [[mention:Curry-Howard Correspondence]].
 Its constructive counterpart is [[uses:Intuitionistic First Order Logic]].

 FOL adds the following structures to propositional logic, but the details of some of these structures depends on the specific FOL theory.
  - Sorts (sets of things)